Lorentz83/jpgsql/README.md

-Java PostgreSQL Server (jpgs)
+Java PostgreSQL Server (jpgsql)
 =============================

-Java PostgreSQL Server (shortened in jpgs) is a library which provides a Java implementation of the server side PostgreSQL binary protocol.
+Java PostgreSQL Server (shortened in jpgsql) is a library which provides a Java implementation of the server side PostgreSQL binary protocol.

 This library makes easy to create a server which exposes an interface which is binary compatible with PostgreSQL.